-Noboru Tsubaki installed a gigantic, bright red leafcutter ant, like an enormous mutant, in the front garden facing the street.
-The leafcutter ant makes its habitat in the rainforests of Central and South America.
-You might not imagine, given their frightful appearance, but they are actually agricultural creatures, cutting tree leaves to bring to their nests and grow the fungus that is their diet.
-Tsubaki has super-sized the ant to look like a giant robot so that we might take a look at refinements in the natural world, diverse beyond the imagination, and at the same time, sound a warning to the ballooning consumerism that has driven agriculture to a crisis, being stricken with the obsession called economic growth today.
-Tsubaki has been creating colorful, gigantic sculptures of mutant creatures and living organisms since the late 1980s.
-He famously exhibited a 55 meter long locust balloon affixed to the outside of the Intercontinental Yokohama Grand hotel for the 2001 Yokohama Triennale and warned of overconfidence in globalization.
-His recent works have often been socially conscious and message-driven reflections on popular insects.
+Tsubaki Noboru has installed a gigantic, bright red leafcutter ant, like an enormous mutant, in front of Towada Art Center facing the street.
+The leafcutter ant is found in the rainforests of Central and South America.
+One might not imagine−given their frightful appearance−that they are actually agricultural creatures, cutting tree leaves to bring to their nests and grow the fungus that makes up theirdiet.
+Tsubaki has super-sized the ant to look like a giant robot to give us an insight into the workings of the natural world, diverse beyond imagination, and at the same time, to sound a warning about the ballooning consumerism that has driven agriculture to crisis point, trapped by our modern-day obsessionwith economic growth.